scottmatheina/bosnet.github.io/about.md

 Early stage of Bitcoin was occurred among the cypherpunks.
 It had been their own business but now.

-Every people, have kept interesting about the crypto currency industry , were sharing their ideas, knowledges, and making highly interconnect global web space on the beyond of open-source spirit.
+People who have kept interesting about the crypto currency industry , were sharing their ideas, knowledges, and making highly interconnect global web space on the beyond of open-source spirit.

 Blockchain developers eager to find out share their knowledges , know-hows and etc also.
 As done like almost of developers.